marcellinamichie291/war-alpha-metaverse/README.md

 ### Demo: https://waralpha.io

-War Alpha Metaverse is a space shooter game with upgradable NFT spaceships and a built-in DSL for you to create your own adventures!
+War Alpha Metaverse is a space shooter game on CoinEx with upgradable NFT spaceships and a built-in DSL for you to create and sell your own adventures!
 Let's first look into the game itself then the DSL.

 ## About the game